minzhou1003/ec601-project/MASKrcnn_model/README.md

 # Chest X-Ray Pneumonia diagnosis and bounding box detection using a backbone MASK_RCNN architecture.

 This Module is an attempt to complete the [Kaggle RSNA Pneumonia dection challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
-Specifically it is the attempt to build an algorithm that can detect the visual signal for pneumonia in medical chest x-rays.
+Specifically it is the attempt to build an algorithm that can detect the visual signal for pneumonia in medical chest x-rays, and return either pneumonia positive or negative, and if positive also return bounding boxs around the affected areas.

 ## Getting Started